stuartfowler/CEMT/ISM/README.md

 This section provides profiles for the ACSC Information Security Manual.

+A profile for a new ISM release can be made by:
  - Download SSP Annex Excel Template managed by ACSC
  - Change Yes to TRUE and No to FALSE
  - Import with mapping